a5hk/night-coder/vscode/README.md

 [![Preview in vscode.dev](https://img.shields.io/badge/preview%20in-vscode.dev-060?style=for-the-badge&labelColor=030917)](https://vscode.dev/theme/a5hk.night-coder/Night%20Coder)

 A dark theme for Night Coders.
 There are three main variants:
-- **Night Coder** The first and main variant
+- **Night Coder Ember** A color scheme with a very dark blue background and variety of cold and warm colors.
-- **Night Coder Gray** For those who prefer a little lighter background
+- **Night Coder Smoke** For those who prefer a little lighter background.
-- **Night Coder Warm** The lively and happier version, inspired by [Mayukai Sunset](https://marketplace.visualstudio.com/items?itemName=GulajavaMinistudio.mayukaithemevsc)
+- **Night Coder Flame** A color scheme that evokes the intensity and warmth of fire, with shades of red, orange, and yellow that create a vibrant and energetic mood, inspired by [Mayukai Sunset](https://marketplace.visualstudio.com/items?itemName=GulajavaMinistudio.mayukaithemevsc)

 Each of these main variants, has contrast and italic versions.
+Built using [Theme Generator](https://github.com/a5hk/theme-generator)

 ![html](/screenshot/demo.gif)